 - Prioritize tasks.
 What needs to get done now and what can wait if necessary?

-Help your student understand that no plan is perfect and any time management plan will evolve as he works with it.
+Help your student understand that no plan is perfect and any time management plan will evolve as they work with it.
 Articles and blogs and books have been written about various ways to manage your time.
 The perfect plan does not exist.
 However, the important thing is that your student anticipates the need to develop a system.
-Just hoping that he will remember what he needs to do and that he’ll find time to get to it will probably not work well.
+Just hoping that they will remember what they need to do and that they’ll find time to get to it will probably not work well.

 Then, once your student has developed a time management plan that makes sense, they’ll need to think about how to stick with the plan.
 Self-management becomes the next task — and the subject of our next post.